 - The ICO is essentially a white paper project with the public beta scheduled to be released late Q1 2018 – it is one thing to have ambitious roadmap but it is another to be actually able to deliver.

-Overall, we like both the flipping and long-term potential for this ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we like both the short- and long-term potential for this ICO.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 All the projects that compete with CoinFi have a market cap of well over $100 million.
 With the high market awareness that CoinFi has, there should be plenty of unmet demand for the tokens once they are listed on exchanges.